Aelita (synthesizer)

-Sometimes referred to as the Murom Aelita, the Aelita is a monophonic analog synthesizer manufactured in the Soviet Union in the 1980s.
+The Aelita (Аэлита), sometimes referred to as the Murom Aelita (Муром Аэлита), is a monophonic analog synthesizer manufactured in the Soviet Union in the 1980s.

 History

 Manufacturing started in 1980 at the Murom radio plant.
 The electronics was revised in 1986, but the features remained the same.

 Features

 Physical features

 Although its design seems inspired from American and Japanese synthesizers of the previous decade, with a dark aluminum body and near vertical control panel, the Aelita's looks are distinctive in the details.

 They feature large colored plastic sliders instead of the more common rotary dials, and round or rounded push-buttons instead of flip or rotary switches.
 The vertical sliders are oriented so that their maximum labelled value is at the bottom, instead of the top as is more common.
 A sole red LED lights up when the instrument is on.

 Its hinge-mounted upper control panel can be shut like a piano keyboard's lid, thus protecting the buttons and sliders and preventing accidental settings changes during transportation, and changing the general shape of the instrument to one that is not playable but more transportable.

 The keyboard is 3.5 octaves wide and made of 44 unweighted, full-sized plastic keys ranging from F to C.

 All controls are labelled in Russian, using Cyrillic script.